-Commercial trucks are a common sight in St. Petersburg and the nearby areas.
+Commercial trucks are a common sight in St. Pete and the nearby areas.
 While important to the economy, these vehicles create dangers for smaller passenger cars.
 These cars and their passengers almost always suffer the brunt of a collision with a truck.

 If you were in a truck accident, our skilled St. Petersburg truck accident attorneys can help you stand up to the trucking company and its insurance and get the compensation you deserve.

-St. Petersburg has a notoriously poor record for pedestrian safety.
+Our city has a notoriously poor record for pedestrian safety.
 In fact, the Bay Area is one of the leading regions for pedestrian accidents in the country.

 If a car struck you while you were walking, you may be entitled to a substantial monetary award.
 Our St. Petersburg pedestrian accident lawyers can help pursue what you’re owed.